grafana/mimir/docs/sources/architecture/store-gateway.md

 In the event of a cluster cold start or scale up of 2+ store-gateway instances at the same time we may end up in a situation where each new store-gateway instance starts at a slightly different time and thus each one runs the initial blocks sync based on a different state of the ring.
 For example, in case of a cold start, the first store-gateway joining the ring may load all blocks since the sharding logic runs based on the current state of the ring, which is 1 single store-gateway.

-To reduce the likelihood this could happen, the store-gateway waits for a stable ring at startup.
+To reduce the likelihood this could happen, the store-gateway can optionally wait for a stable ring at startup.
 A ring is considered stable if no instance is added/removed to the ring for at least `-store-gateway.sharding-ring.wait-stability-min-duration`.
 If the ring keeps getting changed after `-store-gateway.sharding-ring.wait-stability-max-duration`, the store-gateway will stop waiting for a stable ring and will proceed starting up normally.

-To disable this waiting logic, you can start the store-gateway with `-store-gateway.sharding-ring.wait-stability-min-duration=0`.
+To enable this waiting logic, you can start the store-gateway with `-store-gateway.sharding-ring.wait-stability-min-duration=1m`, which is the recommended value for production systems.

 ## Blocks index-header